ding-lab/somaticwrapper/docker/README.md

 That'll send it to our private repo; then you can use `docker(registry.gsc.wustl.edu/fdu/mgibio-cle-test)` in LSF

 But first need to get certificate: https://confluence.gsc.wustl.edu/pages/viewpage.action?spaceKey=IT&title=Docker+Private+Registry

+-> this probably isn't worthwhile

+TODO:

+Ultimately we need to rebuild somaticwrapper so it does not use BreakpointSurveyor image as starting point.
+This is unnecessary, and leads to weirdness like the github repository being cloned on container exit